 Latest completed exterior wall coatings job, this detached residence in Harrogate, Yorkshire, is smooth rendered with mock tudor features and we refurbished the external walls with NPA wall coatings.

-As you can see by the photos below, the house was generally in good order apart from the extensive problems with flaky and peeling paint, all of which had to be removed before we could continue.
+As you can see by the photos, the house was generally in good order apart from the extensive problems with flaky and peeling paint, all of which had to be removed before we could continue.

 We then had to mask up and cover the mock Tudor beams, and then applied a weatherproof primer coat to the walls, and allowed to dry.